-There are an absolute slew of antique shops in Hong Kong appealing to both the casual browser and the serious collector.
-For the latter, you’ll find plenty of shops with specific specialisations, either based around a period, such as Qing or the Five Dynasties, or, more popularly, around certain items, such as furniture or earthenware.
-For the generalist there is an endless selection of inexpensive, smaller pieces.
+There is an absolute slew of antique shops in Hong Kong appealing to both the casual browser and the serious collector.
+For the latter, you’ll find plenty of shops with specific specializations, either based on a period, such as Qing or the Five Dynasties, or, more popularly, around certain items, such as furniture or earthenware.
+For the generalist, there is an endless selection of inexpensive, smaller pieces.

-Below we’ve picked our favourite antique shops in Hong Kong.
-All of the shops belowe will be well set up for shipping, usually at their expense, to all corners of the world and a few will even have outlet stores in the US or UK.
-If you're buying something large amake sure you're clear on who is going to be paying out for the shipping.
+Below we’ve picked some favorite antique shops in Hong Kong.
+All of the shops below will be well set up for shipping, usually at their expense, to all corners of the world and a few will even have outlet stores in the US or UK.
+If you're buying something large make sure you're clear on who is going to be paying for the shipping.

 Arch Angel Antiques

 One of Hong Kong’s biggest and most respected antique shops, Altfield Gallery is a multi-floor showroom for the best antiques from Asia, particularly, Vietnam, Thailand, and Burma.
 Alongside furniture and smaller jewelry pieces, there is an emphasis on porcelain and larger stone items.
 Prices vary from the affordable for a small traveling mah-jong set to lottery winner prices for giant Buddha heads.

 Amongst the usual vases and statues, Teresa Coleman’s specializes in rare chi fu - the formal, silk woven dress of ministers to the court of Chinese emperors.
 Alongside the full dress are also various accessories, such as fans, jewelry, and leather wares.
 Wonderfully offbeat, fantastically expensive.

 Address: 79 Wyndham Street.
 MTR: Central.